French Lavender Field

 English Lavenders: The Angustifolia Group

-Unlike my (air quotes) “French” brethren, I can reproduce from seed.
+Unlike my (air quotes) French brethren, I can reproduce from seed.
 And under just the right conditions, I may actually do it.
 The only downside is my seed grown children will be unpredictable and usually underperforming.
 Dare I say lazy?
-When grown from seed, I’m like a box of chocolates: you never know what your gonna get.
-However, when grown from cuttings (cloned) I am a top performer.
-I am true English lavender and proud of it.

-I cringe at high humidity and soggy soil.
-I prefer dry, fresh air and well-drained soil.
-I also despise other plants touching me and shady yards.
 I love the wind and full sun!
-My ability to handle cold temperatures and droughts makes me a great pick for ornamental worry-free gardens.
-My triggers are extreme heat waves, bark mulch, banjo music and humid lawns.
+My ability to handle cold temperatures and droughts makes me a great pick for ornamental, worry-free gardens.
+My triggers are extreme heat waves, bark mulch, gophers and humid lawns.

 Botanical name: Lavandula angustifolia ‘Royal Velvet’

 Hello, my friends.
-Yes, you can call me your highness.
+Yes, you can call me your majesty.
 In fact, I expect it.
 My stems are longer than most other English lavenders, but that’s the royalty in me.
 I can grow to be about 2’ tall by 2’ wide, with a compact body and a hefty flower.
 My name says it all: velvety royal purple flowers with a scent that never fails to please.
 My likes are tight haircuts, summer windstorms and an occasional long drink.
-Dislikes are Elk (they smell bad and stomp all over me), bad jokes and whistling.
+Dislikes are elk, bad jokes and fertilizers.

 Folgate